 Just because you cannot taste it, does not mean that it is not there.
-Contaminants such as Lead, Chromium and Arsenic are undetectable to the taste.
-Additionally, over time if you do not replace the filter elements, other bad tastes and odors will be apparent in your drinking water.
+Contaminants such as lead, chromium and arsenic (to name a few) are undetectable to the taste.
+Additionally, over time if you do not replace the filter element, other bad tastes and odors will be apparent in your drinking water.

-This is why it is important to change out your filters at the recommended intervals as indicated in this system manual.
+This is why it is important to change out your filter at the recommended intervals as indicated in this system manual.
 When replacing the filter elements, pay special attention to any cleaning instructions.
 Should you have any further questions please refer to our website at www.watts.com or call our customer service department at 1-800-244-1299.